Pursuing IVF fertility treatments? 5 critical questions to ask your IVF lab

 Do you have more questions about Collab’s IVF lab or fertility clinics and labs in general?
 Reach out to us.
 We are here to answer your questions and support you.

 Your trust is our priority, and we are dedicated to maintaining the highest standards in laboratory operations.
+We are proud to hold the following accreditations and certifications:

 • SART Member: Member of the Society for Assisted Reproductive Technology